100mslive/100ms-docs/common/recordings.md

 ![Destinations](/docs/v2/recording-storage-settings-step6.png)

 The above message ensures that your configuration is successful now, and all your recordings will start collecting in your configured destination.
+You can also activate these settings by utilizing the [Policy](https://www.100ms.live/docs/server-side/v2/api-reference/policy/create-template-via-api) API.
+To do so, set the `type` field within the recording object to `s3` and include the previously mentioned details.

 ### Google and Alibaba Cloud Storage for Recordings

-Google Cloud and Alibaba OSS storage is currently supported through [Rooms](https://www.100ms.live/docs/server-side/v2/api-reference/Rooms/create-via-api) and [Policy](https://www.100ms.live/docs/server-side/v2/api-reference/policy/create-template-via-api) APIs.
+Google Cloud and Alibaba OSS storage is currently supported through [Policy](https://www.100ms.live/docs/server-side/v2/api-reference/policy/create-template-via-api) API.
 You can configure the `type` field of recording object to `oss` for Alibaba Object Storage Service and `gs` for Google Cloud Storage with the following details:

 - Access Key: Access Key for your OSS/GCP Bucket
 - Secret Key: Secret Key for your OSS/GCP Bucket